FernandoBDAF/system_design/k8s/README.md

 - Each namespace is rendered as a horizontal layer in the system diagram.
 - Pods are grouped by deployment within each namespace (using labels like `app` and `deployment`).
 - Standalone pods (not part of a deployment) are shown as individual circles in their namespace.
-- Pod-to-pod connections are visualized as lines, including cross-namespace connections (future improvements may enhance this logic).
+- Pod-to-pod connections are visualized as lines, including cross-namespace connections.
-- For clarity, the visualization will limit the number of elements in a horizontal line (e.g., 4 per row) to avoid crowding.
+- For clarity, the visualization limits the number of elements in a horizontal line (e.g., 4 per row) to avoid crowding.
 - Short names and CPU% metrics are shown for relevant pods.
 - Only pods from these four namespaces are visualized; system/default namespaces are excluded.